A reminder just ahead of flu season: When you roll up your sleeve for the shot this year, skip the standard version and

-Since the summer of 2022, the Centers for Disease Control and Prevention (CDC) on June 30 updated its guidance at the recommendation of an independent panel of experts to say that adults 65 years and older should get immunized with what’s known as a high-dose or adjuvanted vaccine.
+Since the summer of 2022, the Centers for Disease Control and Prevention (CDC) is officially recommending that adults 65 years and older get immunized with what’s known as a high-dose or adjuvanted influenza vaccine.
 These shots can offer greater protection to older people, who, due to immune system changes that happen with age, do not have as strong a response to vaccination as younger, healthier people.

 Older adults are more susceptible to complications from the flu.
 In fact, it’s estimated that between 70 and 85 percent of seasonal flu-related deaths and 50 to 70 percent of flu-related hospitalizations occur in people 65 and older.